manzt/anywidget/docs/src/pages/blog/a-year-with-anywidget.md

 };
 ```

-Combined, these methods introduce finer control for widget developers.
+Combined, these hooks introduce finer control for widget developers.

 - `initialize`: is executed **once** in the lifetime of a widget, during _model
   initialization_.
 It has access to the only the `model` to setup non-view event